Anthony Alvarez, Director

 Celeste Muniz has a passion for ministry and a natural gift for nurturing teens.
 After a life-changing encounter with the Lord through Teen Challenge, she felt called to share the hope and healing she experienced with others.
 Her experience as an assistant house manager at a faith-based recovery home gave her the opportunity to mentor and guide others by providing structure, accountability, and spiritual support.
 Through leading Bible studies and offering compassionate care, Celeste developed a nurturing approach that now helps students at CGA feel valued, supported, and empowered to grow both spiritually and emotionally.

-Tia Bell, Residential Staff
+Shantoria Mitchell, Residential Staff

-Tia Bell, Residential Staff
+Myriyuwm Hardaway, Residential Staff